Wanggcong/Wanggcong.github.io/guangcong wang(王广聪）'s homepage.md

 Guangcong Wang is currently a PhD candidate of Sun Yat-sen University, advised by Prof. Jianhuang Lai.

 His research interest is person re-identification and semi-supervised learning.
-He has published 3 papers with 4 citations.
+He has published 4 papers.

 ### **News**